histausse/ph0wn_2021_lost_legacy/README.md

     return "".join(values)
 ```

-My problem now is that I'm not to sure about how the database is parsed.
-It looks alligned enought, so I doubt I will decipher every chunks of `32` bytes alligned with `16` bytes:
+My problem now is that I'm not too sure about how the database is parsed.
+It looks alligned enought, so in doubt, I will decipher every chunks of `32` bytes alligned to `16` bytes:

 ```python
 def read_database():